dimchat/demo-objc/README.md

 clerk.dataSource = _myMessageProcessor;
 clerk.delegate   = _myMessageProcessor;

+// NOTICE:
 //     1. when your network connection received a message data from station,
 //        you should decompress(if need) and call the Transceiver to verify
 //        and decrypt it to an instant message;
 //     2. after that, you could try to recognize the message type, if it is
 //        a system command, you could run your scripts for it, otherwise
 //        call the Amanuensis to handle the message;
 //     3. the Amanuensis will insert it into the chat box (Conversation)
 //        that the message belongs to;
 //     4. finally, the chat box will call your message processor to save it,
 //        the Amanuensis will set your message processor into each chat box
 //        automatically, unless you have already specify them.
 ```

 ---